JoshPattman/goevo/README.md

 - **Population** - A higher level concept that stores some number of agents, and is capable of creating a new generation

 ## Built-In Components List
 Below are the components that GoEvo currently ships with.
 If you require one that is not included, feel free to create it and make a pull request!
+You can also see all implementations of GoEvo interfaces (there are a lot!) in the [implementations.go](implementations.go) file.

 ### Genotypes, Mutations, and Crossovers
 - `NeatGenotype` - Provides a [NEAT](https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) (Neuro Evolution of Augmenting Topologies) gene graph